MartinaPlumari/CI2024_lab2/README.md

 * Thanks to [Daniel Bologna (s310582)](https://github.com/AbstractBorderStudio) who worked with me in the implementation of the EA solution and gave me the idea of using the inversion mutation.
 * My work is based on the code provided by the professor Giovanni Squillero in the course.
-* Here some resources that halped me come up with the greedy solution and with the visualization of the results:
+* Here some resources that helped me come up with the greedy solution and with the visualization of the results:
     * https://en.wikipedia.org/wiki/2-opt
     * https://youtu.be/NG9CcLk7xNs?si=Iz7crSLu5yML1Nqz
     * https://networkx.org/documentation/stable/auto_examples/index.html